Bhargavsinh-Solanki/Proxmox-Automation-with-Terraform-and-Ansible-master/README.md

 4`terraform init` (this should pull in the Terraform Proxmox provider and configure the Terraform project)
 5. `terraform plan -out plan`
 6. `terraform apply`
+7. type `yes` for the creating the VM.